jameshforster/WOTApp/README.md

 This project is dependant on the SpringWater-Ops-Website child project in SpringWater for java entities to use the JMS.

 This project will not run without the correct MongoDB and MySQL databases.
-In the future they will be auto-generated if not found by the project.
+A test database can be constructed from importing the contents of the "Database Files" folder into their respective server types.
+The database name for the mySQL database is "mydb" and for the mongoDB it is "nbgardens" In the future they will be auto-generated if not found by the project.